On quantum mechanics with a magnetic field on R^n and on a torus T^n, and their relation: Decomposition and irreducible representations of the observables' group for integer charge

-{\bf Bibliographical note}. $M:=M^1...M^r$ defined in (\ref{decoY}) is the ``group of magnetic translations'', in the sense of Zak \cite{Zak}; it is a subgroup of the commutant $\tilde M$ of $G$\footnote{The whole commutant $\tilde M$ of $G$ within $Y$ is the subgroup
+{\bf Bibliographical note}. $M:=M^1...M^r$ defined in (\ref{decoY}) is the ``group of magnetic translations'', in the sense of Zak \cite{Zak}; it is a subgroup of the commutant $\tilde M$ of $G$ within $Y$\footnote{The whole commutant (centralizer) $\tilde M$ of $G$ within $Y$ is the subgroup

 Equivalently, $[m,U\g]=0$, i.e. $[m,p_a]=0$, for all $m\in \tilde M$. }.
-In the literature the torus $\b{T}^n_J$, to which $\tilde\alpha$ belongs, is sometimes called `Brillouin zone', or `Jacobi torus'.
+In the literature the torus $\mathbb{T}^n_J$, to which $\tilde\alpha$ belongs, is sometimes called `Brillouin zone', or `Jacobi torus'.